 - Personal and family history: If you or a close family member has been diagnosed, you’re more likely to develop it (or get it again).

 - Previous radiation treatment: If you’ve had radiation therapy around the abdomen, your chances may go up.

 - Inflammatory intestinal conditions: Conditions like ulcerative colitis and Chron’s disease may increase your risk.

 - Inherited syndromes: Certain gene mutations form syndromes that increase your risk.
 The most common are familial adenomatous polyposis and Lynch syndrome.
 Just a small number of cases are linked to these.

 It’s important to know all your risk factors, even the ones you may not be able to do anything about.
-We kicked off this list with the factors you can change for a reason — to motivate you in taking control of your health.
+This list started with the factors you can change for a reason — to motivate you in taking control of your health.

-There are a number of different treatment options out there.
+There are a number of different treatment options.
 The cancer’s stage and location may help determine which treatment (or combination of treatments) may be best for you.10

 - Surgery: This is the most common treatment for colon cancer.
 For early (and small) cancers, you might have the polyps removed during surgery or your colonoscopy.
 More advanced cancers that have spread might require part of your colon or surrounding lymph nodes to be removed.

 - Radiation: This might be used to kill cancer cells or help shrink a big tumor before surgery (that makes it easier to remove).

 - Chemotherapy: Chemo(therapy) drugs help kill cancer cells.
 Chemotherapy is often used after surgery that’s been done to remove advanced tumors.
 It helps kill any remaining cancer cells and lowers the risk of your cancer coming back.